Egypt lobby in the United States: Sisi regime

-In January 2017, the Egyptian General Intelligence Service (EGIS), also known as the Mukhabarat, hired public relations firms Weber Shandwick and Cassidy & Associates to lobby on Egypt's behalf in Washington, D.C., boost its image, and advocate for the Muslim Brotherhood to be listed as a Foreign Terrorist Organization for $1.8 million per year.
-It was the first known such engagement by EGIS.
-According to analyst Mokhtar Awad, Egypt believed its relationship with the United States had suffered due to poor public relations.
+In January 2017, the Egyptian General Intelligence Service (EGIS), also known as the Mukhabarat, hired public relations firms Weber Shandwick and its subsidiary Cassidy & Associates to lobby on Egypt's behalf in Washington, D.C., boost its image, and advocate for the Muslim Brotherhood to be listed as a Foreign Terrorist Organization for $1.8 million per year.
+It was the first known such engagement by the EGIS.
+According to analyst Mokhtar Awad, Egypt believed its relationship with the United States had suffered from poor public relations following a crackdown involving mass arrests and accusations of human rights abuses.
 In July, Weber Shandick ended its $1.2 million contract with EGIS after poor publicity associated with Egypt's human rights abuses.
+Cassidy & Associates expressed it would continue to represent the Egyptian government.

-In addition to the EGIS contract, the Egyptian Government also paid $2 million to lobbying firm Glover Park Group.
+In addition to the EGIS contract, the Egyptian government also spent $2 million a year on lobbying services from Glover Park Group.

+In response to Senator Rand Paul's introduction of legislation to end a $2.2 million sale of C-130 cargo planes to Egypt in 2022, the Egyptian Ministry of Foreign Affairs hired Brownstein Hyatt Farber Schreck.
+Brownstein exchanged emails and phone calls with Congressional staffers and placed an op-ed in Newsweek authored by Ambassador Motaz Zahra.